decodableco/examples/druid/README.md

-# COVID 19 Stats to Apache Druid
+# COVID 19 Stats to Apache Druid and Imply Polaris

 This example sends covid 19 data to Decodable using it's REST API.
-The data is then cleansed using Decodable SQL and send the data to a Kafka sink.
-You must have Kafka available.
-This one uses Confluent cloud as its Kafka.
+The data is then cleansed using Decodable SQL - from there, data can be sent to Apache Druid (via Kafka) or an Imply Polaris table.
+You must have Kafka available if you want to stream to Druid.
+This example uses Confluent cloud as its Kafka.
 You must also have an Apache Druid running.
 Follow the install instructions for Druid [here](https://druid.apache.org/docs/latest/tutorials/index.html).

 ```mermaid
 flowchart TD;